She's just not that into you.

 9. They're extremely selfish.

 They don't focus on your feelings, help you when you need it, or know about the real you.
-Don't share your secrets — you don't know if they're talking about you.
-Don't give them your trust — you can't tell if they'll betray it.
+Don't share your secrets with them, because you don't know if they're talking about you.
+You can't trust them either, unsure if they'll betray you by revealing a secret.